How Narcissistic Parenting Shaped My Relationship with Success

 2. Happiness = Pain

 By adulthood, this conditioning was automatic.
+I was conditioned to lose by default.
 Without realizing it, I’d self-sabotage to avoid “triggering” the criticism I’d come to expect.
 It wasn’t logical—it was trauma logic.
+If this resonates you may be interested in this post about “why success feels more terrifying than failure, and what’s actually behind it”.

 From Confusion to Clarity